 There are powerful command-line tools, curl and wget for example, that you can use to download Google search result pages.
 The HTML pages can then be parsed using Python’s Beautiful Soup library or the Simple HTML DOM parser of PHP but these methods are too technical and involve coding.
 The other issue is that Google is very likely to temporarily block your IP address should you send them a couple of automated scraping requests in quick succession.

-Web Scraping Google using Google Docs
+Google Search Scraping using Google Docs

 Advanced Google Scraping with Google Sheets